flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b5-MeshHeadz/process.md

 {{<image src="ourdesignthinkingprocess.png" alt="Design Thinking Process" caption="Design Thinking Process">}}

 {{<section title="First Steps">}}
-With a few ideas in mind we spent time researching to come up with potential technologies that best suit our goal and planned our next steps.
+With a few ideas in mind, we spent time researching to come up with potential technologies that best suit our goal and planned our next steps.

 After we had a general understanding of the needs of our potential users, we **defined the core problems** that we identified up to the point.
-With this in mind we **collected as many ideas as possible, evaluated them and started prioritizing**.
+With this in mind, we **collected as many ideas as possible, evaluated them and started prioritizing**.
 {{</section>}}

 {{<section title="Prototyping">}}